peterdobbs77/daily-coding/stripe_FindMissingPosInteger/README.md

 For example, the input `[3, 4, -1, 1]` should give `2`.
 The input `[1, 2, 0]` should give `3`.

 You can modify the input array in-place.

+## Implementation

+My first pass attempt at this challenge satisfies the "linear time" constraint, but not the "constant space" requirement.
+A modification to the count_sort algorithm provides a solution in linear time, but requires an additional array for counting the occurences of entries in the input array.